LispEngineer/aiband/aibandstate.md

     [retval final-state]))
 ```

+That is, refactor our argument and state-using and returning functions
-That is, functions which return functions of the state, which in turn returns the
+into functions of non-state arguments which return functions of the state, which in turn returns the
 function's value as well as the final state.